2023 Courses

 The purpose of this course is to introduce students to the theory and basic skills of understanding and interrogating culture.
 In so doing, it seeks to demonstrate how culture has a profound impact on the ways in which we view our own contexts, ourselves, and others’ situations.

-In this course, we will get beneath the surface of one of the four Gospels (Luke).
+This course gets beneath the surface of John’s Gospel.
 Why was it written in that particular way?
 What are its distinctive emphases?
 What does it contribute to our understanding of Jesus and the church’s faith, and how does it speak to our own day?
-Skills will be developed in exegesis, analysis of texts, research and presentation, theological awareness and interpretive competencies will be cultivated.

 MF409 Learning to Live